mdn/translated-content-de/files/de/web/css/css_selectors/using_the__colon_target_pseudo-class_in_selectors/index.md

 ---
-title: Verwenden der :target-Pseudoklasse in Selektoren
+title: Verwendung der :target Pseudo-Klasse in Selektoren
 slug: Web/CSS/CSS_selectors/Using_the_:target_pseudo-class_in_selectors
 l10n:
   sourceCommit: 28bd7cc707ccf880a46be1ae53041fee47a705a8